This document provides information with regards to captioned content in the Digital Learning Environment.

-Which Videos must be captioned?
+Which videos must be captioned?

 What if I link to videos?
 Do they have to be captioned?

-Are YouTube captions good enough?
+Are machine-generated captions good enough?

 Can I proactively caption the content in my course?

-I show films in class and I'm moving my class online; can I caption these videos?
+I show films in class and I'm moving my class online - can I caption these videos?

 Cases which deal with copyright concerns are handled on a case-by-case basis.
 A good first step is to search for a digital copy of the film or a suitable alternative on the UWGB Libraries website.
 Most videos in the Library's digital collection are professionally captioned.
 Please contact CATL or your department's library liaison for more information.